AcademySoftwareFoundation/tac/tools/collaboration.md

 Instructions for creating a meeting in PCC can be found [here][create meeting instructions].
 Specific guidelines for hosted projects and working groups should be as follows.

-- Generally, all hosted projects and working group meetings should have `Make Meeting Public` checked and `Restricted` and unchecked, as those meetings are public by default.
-Occasionally, meetings related to security vulnerability review or other sensitive topics may be held; in those cases, `Make Meeting Public` should be unchecked and `Restricted` and checked.
+- Generally, all hosted projects and working group meetings should have `Make Meeting Public` checked and `Restricted` unchecked, as those meetings are public by default.
+Occasionally, meetings related to security vulnerability review or other sensitive topics may be held; in those cases, `Make Meeting Public` should be unchecked and `Restricted` checked.
 - Associate a `Committee` with the meeting to ensure that those committee members are automatically added.
 Other non-committee members can join using the meeting link and request that a meeting invite be sent to them.

 ### Cancelling meetings